Tekken 3: Plot

-Yoshimitsu visited Dr. Bosconovitch when he learned of the many martial artist disappearances, he was surprised to find Bosconovitch suffering from a mysterious pathological organism, it's believed to have been contracted during lab experiments while making the Cold Sleep machine.
-Bosconovitch tells him that the disease can only be cured using the blood of Ogre.
-Yoshimitsu then enters the tournament in order to obtain the blood.
+When Nina Williams was awakened from Dr. Bosconovitch's cold-sleep machine, she suffered amnesia.
+Now controlled by Ogre, Nina acts robotically, with the command to assassinate Jin.

-After Nina Williams was captured by Kazuya after failing to assassinate him during the King of Iron Fist Tournament 2 and was used as a test subject in the "cold sleep" project by Bosconovitch woke up from the cryosleep, she suffered heavy amnesia, a fate from which her sister Anna Williams was spared.
-She was also controlled by Ogre, who sent her to participate in the tournament to assassinate Jin.
-Near the end of the tournament, Jin managed to beat Nina back to her senses, allowing her to break free from Ogre's control.
+During the tournament, Jin managed to bring Nina back to her senses by defeating her, allowing her to break free from Ogre's control.
+Jin went on to narrowly defeat Hwoarang after an hours-long fight, very reminiscent to the fight between his father, Kazuya, and his rival Paul Phoenix, in the first King of Iron Fist Tournament.
+Near the end of the tournament, Paul makes it to the finals after defeating the other competitors, including Kuma and Jin in the previous rounds.
+Paul enters a large temple, defeats Ogre in a fierce battle, and walks away from the tournament, thinking he is victorious.
+However, unbeknownst to Paul, Ogre morphs into his 2nd, monstrous form known as "True Ogre" after absorbing Heihachi's fighting force when the latter had tried to capture him while he was unconscious.

-Paul Phoenix makes it to the finals of the tournament, after defeating the opposing fighters including Kuma and Jin, in the previous rounds.
-He enters a large temple, defeats Ogre, and walks away from the tournament, thinking he is victorious.
-However, unbeknownst to Paul, Ogre morphs into his second, monstrous form known as "True Ogre" after absorbing Heihachi's fighting force after Heihachi tried to capture him while he was unconscious.
-Continuing the tournament as a result, Jin is reinstated in the tournament and replaces Paul in the finals, confronts True Ogre and manages to defeat him as True Ogre completely dissolves, avenging his mother's death and winning the tournament.
-As the tournament reached its finale, Julia Chang successfully rescued her adoptive mother, Michelle Chang and learned that Heihachi had used Michelle's pendant to fully awaken Ogre.
-Meanwhile, Moments after winning the tournament, Jin is suddenly gunned down by a squadron of Tekken Force led by Heihachi, who no longer needing him, personally fires a final shot into his grandson's head.
-Jin, however, revived by the Devil within him, reawakens and dispatches the soldiers, smashing Heihachi through the wall of the temple.
+Because of this, the tournament continued as a result, with the tournament officials reinstating Jin and allowing him to replace Paul in the finals.
+From there, Jin confronts True Ogre in an intense fight and manages to defeat him as True Ogre completely dissolves, thus Jin succeeded in avenging his mother's death and winning the tournament.
+Despite his hard-fought victory, Jin is suddenly gunned down by a squadron of the Tekken Force led by Heihachi, who no longer needs him, he personally fires a final shot into his grandson's head.
+Jin, who is unexpectedly revived by the Devil within him, reawakens and dispatches the soldiers, smashing Heihachi through the wall of the temple.
 Jin then sprouts black, feathery wings and flies off into the night as Heihachi, who survived the fall, looks on from the ground.